tesserato/dsbg/sample_content/01_readme.md

 dsbg -title "My Awesome Blog" -description "My blog description" -watch -style dark
 ```

 This command generates a blog with the "dark" theme and watches for changes in the `content` folder, rebuilding the website on each change.
-A local server will also start, to serve the blog in your browser.
+A local server will also start to serve the blog in your browser.

 ## Building a Blog with Custom CSS